Get

 What Are Alternatives to Antibiotics?

 The recognized side effects of antibiotics have led to some cat owners seeking alternative methods of treating infections, but this may not always be possible.
 These methods might take a little longer to implement than simply offering your cat a pill with their dinner, but they can be helpful, especially to complement the antibiotics.
 In some cases they may be sufficient to treat some mild cases of superficial skin infections, however, most infections will still require a course of antibiotics.
-If your cat is allergic to a certain antibiotic, your vet will prescribe a different one often based on culture and susceptibility testing.
+If your cat is allergic to a certain antibiotic, the vet will prescribe a different one often based on culture and susceptibility testing.

 Additional treatments may include: